mohamedsaif/IoT-Hub-Gateway/README.md

 Specific instructions are specified in each project in a bash script named [deployment-cmds.sh].
 Follow these instructions to push each service container to Azure Container Registry and deploy then each service to AKS

+For consolidation, you can find a single bash script for all microservices here [src/k8s/setup.sh](/src/k8s/setup.sh)

 # Testing

-In order to test the functionality of the server, you can use something as simple as [Postman].
+In order to test the functionality of the server, you can use something as simple as [Postman](https://www.postman.com/).

 Included in the project a Postman template that can be imported for sample requests to target the deployment.

 ## Diagnostics